 This is when the patience needs to come into play.
 CIPO examiners start to check the application for:

 If there is any issue, they’ll send something called an “Examiner’s report” asking you to fix or clarify something.
-To avoid rejection, it’s best to reach out to us and get the help to increase the chance of a successful trademark registration anywhere in the world with Business Registration Center BC
+To avoid rejection, it’s best to reach out to us and get the help to increase the chance of a successful trademark registration, Business Registration Center BC.
+This review stage is a major part of how to trademark a name in Canada.

 Step 5: Your Trademark Gets Published

-You’ve made it ot he last step on How to trademark a name in Canada, now, if the examiners clear your application, CIPO publishes your trademark in the trademark journal.
+You’ve made it to the last step on how to trademark a name in Canada.
+Now, if the examiners clear your application, CIPO publishes your trademark in the trademark journal.
 This gives the public a chance to oppose it.

 How Much Does it Cost to Trademark a Name in Canada?